prebid/prebid.github.io/dev-docs/modules/prebidServer.md

 <a name="stored-imp" />

-**Stored impressions**
+### Stored impressions

-Prebid Server stored [requests](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#stored-requests) and [responses](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#stored-responses-pbs-java-only) can be requested through the adUnit `ortb2Imp` property.
+Prebid Server stored [requests](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#stored-requests) can be requested through the adUnit `ortb2Imp` property.
+This is useful to move the list of bidders and parameters from the page to blocks of JSON stored on the server.
 For these cases, it's not necessary to specify `bids`:

 ```javascript
 pbjs.addAdUnits([{